andycranston/pngshot/README.md

 It has only a handful of features but it serves my purposes well and has a low memory foot print.

+## Known limitations

+Does work predictably or even at all on systems with more than one display.

 ## Alternative screenshot program for Windows

 If you need something with more features I recommend Greenshot - visit: